pdzaffina/blog/_posts/2025-08-29-Ubiquitous-Language.md

 ---
 layout: post
-title:
-The Power of a Shared Language: What Concerts Can Teach Us About Building Great Software
+title: "The Power of a Shared Language: What Concerts Can Teach Us About Building Great Software"
 published: true
 ---